KittyGiraudel/site/_posts/2014-02-06-calc-css-riddle.md

 * The margin (10px)
 * The number of cells per row (4)

-Once you've set up those 3 variables, you don't have to edit the code anymore whenever you want to change something, could it be the size of the margin or the number of cells per rows.
+Once you’ve set up those 3 variables, you don’t have to edit the code anymore whenever you want to change something, could it be the size of the margin or the number of cells per rows.
 Pretty neat.

-_Note: whenever you're trying to use Sass variables in `calc` function, be sure to escape them with `#{}`.
+_Note: whenever you’re trying to use Sass variables in `calc` function, be sure to escape them with `#{}`.
 For instance: `calc(#{$margin} + 42px)`._

 Again, [check code on CodePen](https://codepen.io/HugoGiraudel/pen/zFJvn).

 ## Final thoughts

-That's pretty much it folks.
-In the end it wasn't that hard, was it?
+That’s pretty much it folks.
+In the end it wasn’t that hard, was it?
 I feel like the most difficult part of a such an exercice is to leave the code aside and taking a couple minutes to actually understand what happens.

 Too many developers including myself sometimes are too hurried to jump in the code and try things.
 When it comes to grid system, it turns out every single time I started coding stuff right away instead of taking a deep breath to get things right, I ended up rewriting most of my code.